ArabPixel/YoRHa/README.md

 YoRHa is a work-in-progress network kernel debugger for the PlayStation 4.
 It supports basic operations such as setting breakpoints, reading/writing memory, manipulating thread states and so on.
 This tool is especially useful for debugging kernel payloads, exploit development, and gaining a deeper understanding of the PS4 kernel's internals.

-The debugger is designed to run in kernel mode on firmware version 9.0, requiring a kernel payload loader, such as Mira, to execute the payload at the kernel level.
+The debugger is designed to run in kernel mode requiring a kernel payload loader, such as Mira, to execute the payload at the kernel level.

 ## Capabilities: